 Deductive reasoning examples

-Deductive logic dictates that assumptions can be proven true or false by matching the veracity of premises to a conclusion.
-But what does “the matching of premises to a conclusion” look like in practice?
+Deductive reasoning dictates that assumptions can be proven true or false by matching the veracity of premises to a conclusion.

-Now, let’s break down some different types of deductive reasoning!
+Let’s break down some different types of deductive reasoning!

-Example: carrots are vegetables, vegetables are plants, therefore carrots are plants.
+• Carrots are vegetables, vegetables are plants, therefore carrots are plants.

-A modus ponens is when a deduction is presented as a conditional statement, proven by subsequent clauses: the antecedent and consequent.
+A modus ponens is when a deduction is presented as a conditional statement, proven by subsequent clauses: the antecedent and consequent

 A modus tollens is the opposite of a modus ponens.
 Whereas the latter affirms a conditional statement, the former refutes it.
-For example:

 Inductive and deductive reasoning may be two polar strategies to critical reasoning – but they’re both incredibly useful.